1531 imperial election

-An imperial election was held in Cologne on 5 January 1531 to select the emperor of the Holy Roman Empire.
+An imperial election was held in Cologne on 5 January 1531 to select the King of the Romans of the Holy Roman Empire.
+As the current emperor, Charles V, had not yet died nor abdicated, this election was conducted so as to determine his successor.

 Background

 This was the second imperial election to take place during the Reformation.
-On October 31, 1517, Martin Luther, a professor of moral theology at the University of Wittenberg, now part of the Martin Luther University of Halle-Wittenberg, had delivered the Ninety-five Theses to Albert of Brandenburg, the Archbishop-Elector of Mainz.
+On 31 October 1517 Martin Luther, a professor of moral theology at the University of Wittenberg, now part of the Martin Luther University of Halle-Wittenberg, had delivered the Ninety-five Theses to Albert of Brandenburg, the Archbishop-Elector of Mainz.
 This list of propositions criticized the practice of selling indulgences, remissions of the punishment meted out for sin in Purgatory.
 Luther's criticism snowballed into a massive schism in the church.
 In 1527, John, Elector of Saxony, established a Lutheran state church in Saxony with the elector as chief bishop.

 The Holy Roman Emperor Charles V, Holy Roman Emperor called for the election of his successor.
 The prince-electors called to Cologne for this occasion were: